 “We are all many possible people.
 How we become who we are has everything to do with which of those possibilities is nurtured,” he said.
 “College of DuPage helped nurture the intellectually curious, ethically focused Eboo Patel.”

 “Acts of Faith” won the Louisville Grawemeyer Award in Religion.
-He also published “Sacred Ground: Pluralism, Prejudice and the Promise of America,” and his latest book, “Interfaith Leadership: A Primer” is now available.
+He also published “Sacred Ground: Pluralism, Prejudice and the Promise of America” and “Interfaith Leadership: A Prime.”

 The son of COD Accounting Professor Rukshad Patel explored many college subjects during his high school years.